Casey Prather: Summer League and D-League (2014–2015)

-After going undrafted in the 2014 NBA draft, Prather played for the Atlanta Hawks during the 2014 Las Vegas Summer League.
-In five games, he averaged 5.2 points and 2.2 rebounds in 20.3 minutes per game.
-He later signed with the Phoenix Suns on September 26, but was waived on October 14 after appearing in one preseason game.
-In November, he joined the Bakersfield Jam of the NBA Development League.
-In January, he helped the Jam win the inaugural NBA Development League Showcase Cup, scoring 16 points in the final against the Grand Rapids Drive.
-On March 22, he scored a season-high 30 points in a 124–113 win over the Rio Grande Valley Vipers.
-In the Jam's regular-season finale on April 4, Prather had a 25-point effort in a 113–99 loss to the Santa Cruz Warriors.
-The Jam finished with a 34–16 record and entered the playoffs as the third seed in the Western Conference.
-In the first round of the playoffs, the Jam faced the Austin Spurs, but despite winning the opening contest, they went on to lose the series in three games.
-Prather had his best effort of the series in Game 2, scoring 21 points.
-In 49 games for Bakersfield in 2014–15, he averaged 12.0 points, 3.7 rebounds, 1.8 assists and 1.3 steals per game.
+After going undrafted in the 2014 NBA draft, Prather played for the Atlanta Hawks in the NBA Summer League and spent preseason with the Phoenix Suns.
+He joined the Bakersfield Jam of the NBA Development League for the 2014–15 season.
+He helped the Jam win the inaugural NBA Development League Showcase Cup.
+On March 22, 2015, he scored a season-high 30 points in a 124–113 win over the Rio Grande Valley Vipers.
+In 49 games, he averaged 12.0 points, 3.7 rebounds, 1.8 assists and 1.3 steals per game.

-After playing for the NBA D-League Select Team during the 2015 Las Vegas Summer League, Prather was lured to Australia by former college teammate Scottie Wilbekin.
+Prather played for the NBA D-League Select Team in the 2015 NBA Summer League.